TalAdivi/GrowItApp/README.md

 Project built in React-Native using Expo platform and Redux as a state manager.

-Server written in JS using NodeJs engine, deployed to Heroku.
+Server written in JavaScript with NodeJs, deployed to Heroku.

 Plants data saved on MongoBD.

 Plants pictures uploaded to S3 Bucket.

-Current weather achieved from [OpenWeatherMap API](https://openweathermap.org/)
+Current weather accepts from [OpenWeatherMap API](https://openweathermap.org/)